 There are many exceptions to this sequence, however.
 For women with stage III or IV disease, chemotherapy may be given first to shrink large tumors and address cancer in the rest of the body, before major surgery.
 Some centers or clinical studies give chemotherapy and radiation together (not separately).
 There are also many other variations in timing and sequence.

-Following the above noted procedures, an oncologist would then advise patients of the options for further treatment after surgery is completed.
+Following the above noted procedures, an oncologist would then advise breast cancer patients of the options for further treatment after surgery is completed.
 This is usually based on the stage of the disease.

 A new technique called a sentinel lymph node biopsy has been developed to help locate the lymph nodes during surgery.
 This technique is based on using a radioactive material, or blue dye, injected into the breast prior to surgery.
 The surgeon then uses the uptake of this radioactive dye to identify the lymph nodes during surgery that may be suspicious for containing the spreading cancer.
 This helps guide the surgeon to the most likely node that may harbor cancer, thereby allowing him to biopsy these for the evaluation of cancer spread.
 This procedure is helpful in that it limits the more aggressive armpit dissection, which may be required, and it lowers postoperative complications like nerve injury and arm swelling.